abhinandh-s/ipa/src/rights-of-outgoing-partners.md

 > **Why this rule exists?**
 >
 > It prevents continuing partners from endlessly delaying the settlement of accounts while using a former partner's capital for free.

+# Footnotes

+[^solicit]: Well, the correct word here is solicit, which means persuasion.
+Its synonyms are tempt/request/offer/hook, etc,.

+[^default]: This are terms in case of no contract in between outgoing partners and other partners.
+That is, with a contract all this terms can be changed.